ethersphere/bee-docs/docs/develop/bee-developers/advanced.md

 }
 ```

-## Kademlia

-Kademlia topology is a critical component used by all DISC protocols whose purpose is to route messages between nodes in a network using overlay addressing.

-The message routing happens in such a fashion that with every network hop we will get closer to the target node, specifically at half of the distance covered by previous hop.

-Swarm uses the recursive/forwarding style of Kademlia.
-This approach implies that every forwarding node - once it received a request - will keep an in-memory record that captures the request related information (requester, time of the request etc.) until the request is satisfied, rejected or times out.

-Because a forwarder can not reliably tell how much time the downstream peer will need to satisfy the request - the choice of a resonable value for waiting period is a point of contention.

-It is constrained by these factors:

-- keeping the in-memory record for too long means that there's going to be a limit on how many concurrent requests a peer can keep "in-flight", because memory is limited.
-- if the peer decides to time out prematurely (while downstream peers are still processing the request) then the effort of all the downstream peers will be wasted.
-- we should distinguish between unsolicited chunks and chunks that we received from the downstream after we stopped waiting for the response (timed out).
-After a certain period of time all responses will be treated the same because of the need to free the allocated resources (the in-memory record).

-Conversely the downstream should be informed when the upstream is no longer interested in the previously sent request, so it could free the used resources.
-This way the downstream won't return the chunk after the request has timed out, risking being punished.

 ### Peer rating

 When choosing a peer in relation to a given address - in addition to the distance between them - the Kademlia component will take into account two other factors: